-Community Gardens Taking Root: What to consider when starting a garden
+Community Gardens Taking Root in Wake County: What to consider when starting a garden

 Community Gardens Map

 Community gardens provide access to fresh produce, enhance a sense of community and connection to the environment and provide good exercise too!